 When the fluorescent lamp fails to turn on or flickers when operating, replacement is necessary.
-The fluorescent lamp is located under the Lamp/Magnifier Assembly housing, directly behind the glass magnifier.
+The fluorescent lamp is located under the Lamp Assembly housing, directly behind the glass magnifier.
 DISCONNECT POWER CORD before removing lamp.
-The lamp is removable from its mounting sockets by rotating lamp tube by one-quarter turn in either direction.
-When replacing with new lamp, line up and insert both pins on both ends into sockets.
-Rotate one-quarter turn in either direction until lamp is firmly retained in sockets.
+The lamp is removable from its mounting sockets by first removing the end cap of the light housing furthest from the socket.
+Once the socket is removed, the lamp tube can be removed by pulling the lamp straight out of the socket.